IndicMT Eval: A Dataset to Meta-Evaluate Machine Translation metrics for Indian Languages: Indic-MT Eval Dataset

 \subsection{Analysis}

-\paragraph{Distribution of Error types} Following the MQM guidelines and prior work on MQM \cite{freitag2021experts}, we have 13 categories of errors, including 4 sub-categories under fluency and 5 under accuracy, style error, source error, non-translation (a special case to mark segments that are extremely poor translations or have more than 5 high severity errors) and another category for any error types that are not accounted for in the list of error types.

-On all languages except Tamil, Accuracy Mistranslation is observed to have the highest error count among all error types.
-A general trend observed is that a large number of errors are accuracy-based errors rather than fluency-based errors.

-One can surmise from the above that, on average, the large-language models today primarily err on accuracy-based errors and make fewer fluency-based mistakes.
-This observation is consistent with the findings related to the hallucinations of models.
+\paragraph{Distribution of Error types:} Following the MQM guidelines and prior work on MQM \cite{freitag2021experts}, we have 13 categories of errors, including 4 sub-categories under fluency and 5 under accuracy, style error, source error, non-translation (a special case to mark segments that are extremely poor translations or have more than 5 high severity errors) and an \textit{`other'} category for any error types that are not accounted for in the list of error types.
+The error types are listed in Appendix~\ref{sec:appendix_mqm_guidlines}.
+On all languages except Tamil, we found \textit{`Accuracy Mistranslation'} to have the highest error count among all error types.
+More generally, on average, the machine translation models today primarily err on accuracy-based errors and make fewer fluency-based mistakes as seen in Figure~\ref{ratioplot}.

-\paragraph{Severity of Errors} We plot all the fluency and accuracy errors graded by error severities for all languages as shown in Figure~\ref{ratioplot}.
-As depicted, there are 5 error severity types: Very High, High, Medium, Low, and Very Low.
+\paragraph{Severity of Errors:} We plot all the fluency and accuracy errors graded by error severities for all languages in Figure~\ref{ratioplot}.
+As depicted, there are 5 error severity types: \textit{Very High, High, Medium, Low}, and \textit{Very Low}.
 For all the Indo-Aryan languages (gu, hi and mr), the majority of the errors observed are accuracy-based errors.
-For the Tamil, a Dravidian language, it is observed that there is a relatively higher fluency error count when compared to the rest of the languages.
-We note that the severity for Hindi, Marathi, and Tamil, which are relatively the higher-resource languages seem to have higher severities compared to Gujarati and Malayalam which relatively have lesser amount of resources to train models.
-This would be contrary to one's expectations.
-However, we attribute this to the relativity inherent in the marking scheme used by the annotators.
-The annotators are asked to start rating after checking 50 initial samples from various models to understand the range of errors.
-Annotators identified some egregious errors for Gujarati which were not present in Hindi, however, this sets the scale for the annotators in that language regarding the kind of errors they would deem high severity or low.
+For Tamil, a Dravidian language, we find the accuracy errors and fluency errors in almost equal proportions.
+We find Malayalam, another Dravidian language, to have more accuracy errors than fluency errors, with majority medium-severity errors, as shown in Figure 1.

+\paragraph{MT systems:} Figure~\ref{fig:no_errors_per_model} shows the total number of errors per model (inclusive of all severities) for each language.
+We find that the recent MT models (NLLB, IndicTrans) have fewer errors compared to the relatively older models (CVIT).
+Table~\ref{tab:avgcompscore} in Appendix provides a more detailed picture which also inherently takes into account the severities of the errors.
+It shows the average score of each system computed as the mean of the human scores obtained on all the outputs from that system.
+We find that IndicTrans model, which focuses on Indian languages, has the highest scores on Hindi, Malayalam and Tamil.
+NLLB is the best performing model on Marathi and Bing API for Gujarati.
+Considering the average performance across all languages, the best performing models in descending order are IndicTrans, NLLB, Google API, Bing API, mT5, CVIT, and mBART.